dronir/SpotifyControl/README.md

 Terminal.app.

 The scenario for which it was originally designed is controlling Spotify, which is playing on a Mac, via ssh, while working on a Linux computer on the other side of the room.

 Currently supported functions are: play/pause, next/previous
 track, jumping in time, toggling shuffle/repeat and changing volume.
 This pretty much covers everything the AppleScript hooks of Spotify allow.

-Tested to work on OS X Lion and Spotify 0.8.4.93.
+Tested to work on OS X Lion and Mountain Lion and Spotify 0.8.4.
 No guarantees.

 You may use, adapt, modify etc. any way you want.